 Hootsuite’s Global Agency Partner Program

-In an affiliate partner program, partners refer customers to vendors and earn a referral fee—that’s it.
+In an affiliate partner program, partners refer customers to vendors and earn a referral fee.

 SurveySparrow’s Affiliate Program